Manson Family: Manson's self-presentation

-Involvement with Wilson, Melcher, and others
+Involvement with Wilson, Melcher and others

-Dennis Wilson of the Beach Boys picked up Patricia Krenwinkel and Ella Jo Bailey when they were hitchhiking in late spring 1968, while under the influence of alcohol and LSD.
-He took them to his Pacific Palisades house for a few hours.
-The following morning, when Wilson returned home from a night recording session, he was greeted by Manson in the driveway, who emerged from his house.
+In late spring 1968, Dennis Wilson of the Beach Boys picked up Patricia Krenwinkel and Ella Jo Bailey when they were hitchhiking, while under the influence of alcohol and LSD.
+Wilson took them to his Pacific Palisades house for a few hours.
+The following morning, when he returned home from a night recording session, he was greeted by Manson in the driveway, who emerged from his house.
 Wilson asked the stranger whether he intended to hurt him.
 Manson assured him that he had no such intent and began kissing Wilson's feet.
-Inside the house, Wilson discovered 12 strangers, mostly women.
+Inside the house, Wilson discovered twelve strangers, mostly women.

 The account given in Manson in His Own Words is that Manson first met Wilson at a friend's San Francisco house where Manson had gone to obtain marijuana.
 Manson claimed that Wilson gave him his Sunset Boulevard address and invited him to stop by when he came to Los Angeles.
 Wilson said in a 1968 Record Mirror article that when he mentioned the Beach Boys' involvement with Maharishi Mahesh Yogi to a group of strange women, "they told me they too had a guru, a guy named Charlie."

 Over the next few months, the number of women doubled in Wilson's house.
 He covered their costs, which amounted to approximately $100,000.
 This total included a large medical bill for treatment of their gonorrhea, and $21,000 for the destruction of his uninsured car, which they borrowed.
-Wilson would sing and talk with Manson, and they both treated the women as servants.
-Wilson paid for studio time to record songs written and performed by Manson, and introduced him to entertainment business acquaintances, including Gregg Jakobson, Terry Melcher, and Rudi Altobelli.
-The latter man owned a house which he rented to actress Sharon Tate and her husband, director Roman Polanski.
-Jakobson was impressed by "the whole Charlie Manson package" of artist, life-stylist, and philosopher, and he paid to record his material.
+Wilson would sing and talk with Manson, and both men treated the women as servants.

+Wilson paid for studio time to record songs written and performed by Manson and introduced him to entertainment business acquaintances, including Gregg Jakobson, Terry Melcher and Rudi Altobelli.
+Altobelli owned a house which he rented to actress Sharon Tate and her husband, director Roman Polanski.
+Jakobson was impressed by "the whole Charlie Manson package" of artist, life-stylist and philosopher, and he paid to record Manson's material.
 Wilson moved out of his rented home when the lease expired, and his landlord evicted the Family.